+Below are the course offerings for Summer 2024!
+We are pleased to offer a range of classes showcasing the variety of expertise our faculty, staff and alumni can offer.
 During the registration process, you will be asked to designate one class for each period.
 Not all courses are offered each week.
 Click "Summer @LSMSA Class Schedule" for list of classes organized by week.
+Please read the descriptions of each course for details.

 Notes:

-• If a class is offered in more than one period, it is the same class offered twice a day.
+If a class is offered in more than one period, it is the same class offered twice a day.
 Campers may not register for more than one of the same class.

-• "Yogurtness" and both "Biotech Explorer" classes are available to students entering 8th and 9th grade only
+"Yogurtness" and both "Biotech Explorer" classes are available to students entering 8th and 9th grade only

-• "A Bug's Life" and "Fear No Weevil" are the same course with different activities - A Bug's Life focuses on labwork; Fear No Weevil focuses on collecting.
+"A Bug's Life" and "Fear No Weevil" are the same course with different activities - A Bug's Life focuses on labwork; Fear No Weevil focuses on collecting.

 For students entering 8th and 9th grade only.
 In this course, students will apply Koch's postulates to reveal the cause of "Yogurtness" - the "affliction" of "healthy" milk that causes it to become acidic and thick.
 The activities involved in this course include microscopic analysis of yogurt and milk and culturing of yogurt and milk on agar plates and broth.